Trace Route using the TRACERT command at a command line prompt

 In this example

-The second hop now goes via the modem outside my private office, to part of the Optus network, and first hop on the actual Internet.
+The second hop now goes to the router outside my private office, part of the Optus network and first hop on the actual Internet.
 This gateway router has a different public IP address, again not displayed here, with its private IP address 10.66.0.1 representing the local side of its connection to my in-house router.

 The third and fourth hops through two Optusnet servers show no results.
 The fifth hop is to the last Optusnet server 59.154.142.40, this time displaying its public IP address.